scaleway/serverless-scaleway-functions/docs/containers.md

 └── serverless.yml
 ```

-Scaleway's platform will automatically inject a PORT environment variable on which your server should be listening for incoming traffic.
-By default, this PORT is 8080.
-You can change the `port` in the `serverless.yml` file.
+Serverless Containers automatically have a `PORT` environment variable set, which indicates which port the container's webserver should be listening on.
+By default `PORT` is 8080.
+You can change this via the `port` variable in your container definition.

-You can use the container example provided on this [documentation page](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) to get started.
+See the [container example](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) for more information.